privacy777/dna/README.md

 ## 🚀 About Me & this project
 - Mainly programming in python, i'm also learning new languages.
-- Made this for total beginners who still wanna learn how to code checkers.
+- Made this for total beginners, open source & written in pure python.
-- You can also check my guide (with images and in depth explanations to code a fully working checker in no time)
 - You can always open issues if needed, or pull requests and suggest modifications.